Student Services

 CampusLink

-CampusLink is OSU’s student organization database offering information about over 450 student groups at OSU, student development transcript and volunteer service recording.
+CampusLink is OSU’s student organization database offering information about over 400 student groups at OSU and an event calendar.
 Every student should login to CampusLink and set up their profiles since this is also where all campuswide elections are held.
 To login, go to https://campuslink.okstate.edu and use your okstate.edu email and password.

 Fraternity & Sorority Affairs